Wendy Williams’ Show Renewed, Cancellation Rumors Can Finally Be Fully Dismissed

 Rumors teasing that The Wendy Williams Show would be canceled can now be put to rest.
 Despite all sorts of drama in Williams’ personal life over the past few months, it has just been revealed that Wendy will be back for at least two more seasons.

-The Wendy Williams Show is produced and distributed by Debmar-Mercury of Lionsgate and currently airs on Fox stations across the country.
-Despite the fact that Wendy had to step away from the show for a while last season, the ratings remained solid and those behind the show feel that her series remains quite strong.
+The Wendy Williams Show is produced and distributed by Debmar-Mercury of Lionsgate, and currently airs on Fox stations across the country.
+Despite the fact that Wendy had to step away from the show for a while last season, the ratings remained solid.
+Those behind the show feel that her series remains quite strong.

 Williams was gone for about six weeks last winter, and when she returned, she opened up to her audience about her addiction issues and sobriety.
 She also eventually acknowledged that her marriage to Kevin Hunter had fallen apart, and he was fired from her show.

-Not long ago, Wendy also acknowledged all the drama swirling across social media about Hunter’s affair and child with his mistress.
+Not long ago, Wendy also acknowledged all the drama swirling across social media regarding Hunter’s alleged affair and child with his mistress.
 As The Inquisitr noted, Williams explained that she could never forgive Hunter for having a child with his mistress.

 Despite all of that chaos, Wendy has looked strong and determined leading up to this new season premiere.
 As the renewal news emerged, Williams shared her excitement.